Introduction to Git - Background, Installation, and Usage

 Configure Git Username & Email

-Since Git is intended to store code on a server where multiple developers can work on it simultaneously, it's important to let Git know who you are so it can track the changes to you.
+Since Git is intended to store code on a server where multiple developers can work on it simultaneously, it's important to let Git know who you are so it can track the changes made by you.

 Once you have Git installed, you can set your e-mail address and username.
 This information will be saved in the Git configuration at the machine level and will also be used for each of the repositories you create locally.